Table of Contents

 Is THC Different Than CBD?

 Pure CBD is not intoxicating, so while it can have positive, calming effects on both your mind and body, there is no concern of impairment.
 In the same way taking magnesium reduces cortisol (the stress hormone), CBD can reduce stress, anxiety, and chronic pain by calming your endocannabinoid receptors and encouraging homeostasis.
+How long does it take CBD to work?

 This process can be felt and observed, but there is no intoxicating nature to this process – as a matter of fact, a lot of CBD users take CBD before work in order to relieve stress and have a more relaxing day!
 As long as you are not taking a full-spectrum CBD product (which means it includes THC) then there is no risk of CBD getting you high.
+Taking CBD properly.

 THC is the only cannabinoid known to cause psychoactive effects.
 Because USA Medical CBD lab tests show an ND (non-detectable) amount of THC, it is impossible for USA Medical CBD users to get high from any amount of our CBD oil and CBD softgels.